Beliavsky/Fortran-code-on-GitHub/README.md

 [modern_fortran_book](https://github.com/jonaslindemann/modern_fortran_book): files to build the site [Modern Fortran in Science and Technology](https://modern-fortran-in-science-and-technology.readthedocs.io), by jonaslindemann

+[OOP-Fortran-Examples](https://github.com/cmacmackin/OOP-Fortran-Examples): examples of using the object-oriented features in Fortran, taken from a presentation by Chris MacMackin at [RSECon 2019](https://rseconuk2019.sched.com/)

 [rocket-science](https://github.com/everythingfunctional/rocket-science): case study in modernizing legacy Fortran software, by Brad Richardson et al. This repository contains a modern mini-application for simulating solid rocket motors using an object-oriented, functional programming style in Fortran 2018, a legacy motor simulator demonstrating the solution of the same governing equations using a procedural programming style in Fortran 77/90, and a refurbished motor simulator demonstrating one modernization path for making the legacy solver object-oriented but without the radical redesign that affords the above purely functional programming style.